laurent22/joplin/CONTRIBUTING.md

     ./run_test.sh "should handle conflict" # Will run all the test units that contain "should handle conflict" in their description

+If you get the error `Cannot find module '/joplin/CliClient/node_modules/sqlite3/lib/binding/node-v79-darwin-x64/node_sqlite3.node'`, you may need to run `npm rebuild`.

 ## About abandoned pull requests

 It happens that a pull request is started but not finished and despite our attempts to contact the contributor, we don’t hear from them again.